 More budget-friendly options I’d recommend:

 And if you want really budget-friendly options, you can consider more affordable options on The Strip South (Excalibur, Luxor, etc) or The Strip North (Golden Nugget, Stratosphere, etc).
 These hotels are older and have less glitz and glamour.

 Downtown Las Vegas is steeped in history and has a very retro vibe to it.
 You can expect lots of flashing lights, more affordable bars and restaurants, and of course the famous Fremont Street!

-We like to stay at the chic Downtown Grand.
 When we’re not showing people around and doing things on The Strip, we love exploring and going out in the Downtown area because of its much more casual vibe.
 It’s a total no-judgment zone!